Jonathan Ruiz (footballer, born 1982)

 Jonathan Ruiz Llaga (born 2 April 1982) is a Spanish footballer who plays as a midfielder for Osuna Bote Club.

 Club career

 Ruiz was born in Écija, Andalusia.
-In a 18-year professional career, he spent six seasons in the Segunda División, playing a total of 215 matches for Sevilla Atlético and SD Ponferradina and scoring five goals for the latter club.
+In an 18-year professional career, he spent six seasons in the Segunda División, playing a total of 215 matches for Sevilla Atlético and SD Ponferradina and scoring five goals for the latter club.

 In June 2018, the 36-year-old Ruiz moved to the Tercera División, signing with Puente Genil FC in his native region.